postlund/pyatv/docs/connecting.rst

 be added once that is implemented.
 You must have home sharing enabled for this to work.

-When connecting to a device, the IP-address (or hostname) and its HSGID is required.
+When connecting to a device, the IP-address (or hostname) and its login id, e.g. HSGID, is required.
 These details can be specified manually or be automatically discovered if home sharing is enabled.

 Code Example: Auto discovery
 ----------------------------